 The Jacob & Hilda Blaustein Fund for the Enrichment of Jewish Education was established to provide funding for programs and activities that enrich informal Jewish education in the Greater Baltimore area.

-Applications are now being accepted for programs effective July 1, 2020 through June 30, 2021.
-Please make sure you review the Guidelines and Eligibility document above.
+Applications are now being accepted for programs effective July 1, 2021 through June 30, 2022.
+Please make sure to review the Guidelines and Eligibility.

 Please contact Lauren Klein with any questions at email@example.com or 410-369-9278.